EphraimRuttenberg/Markov-Discord-Bot/README.md

 - maxChainLength: The number of words for which the chain will be cut short if it exceeds it without finishing, leave as 0 to ignore this setting, but be weary that this may result in infinite loops and a chain not being created

-- messageInitiationAmount: The number of messages the bot will read when it starts to add to its cache so it can make chains as soon as it goes online

-- userChainMessageLimit: The number of messages read from a user per channel when creating a user-specific chain.
-If this number is too high it *could* result in slowdown or excess RAM usage

 - admins: A list of users with permission to use admin commands.
 Each admin should be the user's id encased in double quotes, with each seperate string seperated by a comma